We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 In November 2016, Turkey’s Information and Communication Technologies Authority ordered Turkish ISPs to block access to Tor and several VPNs services including Hotspot Shield, Psiphon, TunnelBear, VyprVPN and ExpressVPN.

-For this reason, most banned VPNs using obfuscation technology still work in Turkey, including both ExpressVPN and VyprVPN.
+For this reason, many VPNs with obfuscation technology still work in Turkey, including ExpressVPN.

 Which VPNs Are Banned in Turkey?

-These popular VPN services do not work in Turkey:
+These popular VPN services do not work reliably in Turkey:

 • Hotspot Shield